 One of the major contributions of computer vision has been to define the mathematical problems of vision and to show that these can be quite difficult to solve.
 Historically, the problem of chess was considered a prototypical problem for Artificial Intelligence.
 Today we have machines that can beat most of us at chess.
 A lot of their power comes from high speed brute force search, likely quite different from the brain processes of the grand masters.
-Nevertheless, they can beat us, whereas there is no current system that can pick out the chess pieces from the box (because of variability over viewpoint, lighting, material, and style), and set them up on the board in the right places.
+Nevertheless, they can beat us, whereas the problem of picking out the chess pieces from the box (because of variability over viewpoint, lighting, material, and style) and setting them up on the board in the right places is still a formal challenge.

 In this course we will study how the visual system deals with variability, such as due to over illumination, viewpoint and material.
 In addition to the problem that different illumination conditions (e.g. light source coming from above left or above right), and different viewpoints produce different images of the same object, vision has to cope with occlusion of one piece by another.
-Like fonts, different chess sets have different styles.
+Further, like fonts, different chess sets have different styles.
 To some extent style variation can be modeled in terms of geometric variation.
-But chess piece styles can be determined by symbols having to do with the formation of concepts.
+But the variations can be quite complex to characterize.